in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

     "react-router-dom": "^5.0.0",
 ```

-You can run 'npm start' to rerun the front end app.
+You can run 'npm start' to relaunch the front end app loading up all the new frameworks.

 #### Creating a List Courses Component

 Let's create a new component for showing the List of courses - `ListCoursesComponent.jsx`.
-For now, let's hardcode the course list.
+For now, let's hardcode a course into the course list.

 /src/component/ListCoursesComponent.jsx